rolandyuwy/tp/docs/UserGuide.md

 ### Editing a food item : `edit`

 Edits the details of an existing food item in the food inventory.
+If an entry was incorrect, you can easily edit the entry, without deleting and re-adding the food item.

 Format: `edit INDEX [d/DESCRIPTION] [p/PRIORITY] [q/QUANTITY] [e/EXPIRY DATE] [t/TAG]...`